OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 Import the **SharedContainerConfig** annotation and annotate the **ErrorPathIT** class with **@SharedContainerConfig**.

+The warning and error messages are expected and result from a request to a bad or an unknown hostname.
+This request is made in the **testUnknownHost()** test from the **InventoryEndpointIT** integration test.

 If you rerun the tests now, they run in about half the time because the same server instance is being used for both test classes:
 ```